-- · Continuing to ensure the academy trust provides high quality teaching and learning experiences for pupils - Providing extra experienced teachers to support targeted pupils - Providing 1:1 Teaching Assistant support for SEND pupils in mainstream education - Continuing to provide extra teaching and learning time to support targeted pupils in order for them to achieve their potential - Continuing to provide professional sports coaching for pupils during staffs' Planning, Preparation and assessment (PPA) time - Providing a professional musician to teach music to pupils during staffs' Planning, Preparation and Assessment (PPA) time encouraging pupils' love of music and performance - · Utilising existing teaching staff to cover staff absence where possible - Continuing to provide professional development for staff to enhance pupils' teaching and learning - Subsidising the cost of educational visits and visitors to the academy trust to enhance pupils' teaching and learning - Continuing with a rolling programme of replacing light fittings throughout the building with more cost effective LED alternatives - Issue of fixed term contracts to Teachers and Teaching Assistants at a lower cost to the academy trust than agency supply.
+- Continuing to ensure the academy trust provides high quality teaching and learning experiences for pupils - · Providing extra experienced teachers to support targeted pupils and deliver the catch up curriculum - Providing 1:1 Teaching Assistant support for SEND pupils in mainstream education - Continuing to provide extra teaching and learning time to support targeted pupils in order for them to achieve their potential and deliver the catch up curriculum - Participating in the National Tutoring Programme (NTP) by obtaining tutors at a subsidised rate to deliver the catch up curriculum - Continuing to provide professional sports coaching for pupils during staffs' Planning, Preparation and assessment (PPA) time - Providing a professional musician to teach music to pupils during staffs' Planning, Preparation and Assessment (PPA) time encouraging pupils' love of music and performance - Utilising existing teaching staff to cover staff absence where possible - · Continuing to provide professional development for staff to enhance pupils' teaching and learning - Subsidising the cost of educational visits and visitors to the academy trust (where Covid restrictions allowed) to enhance pupils' teaching and learning - Continuing with a rolling programme of replacing light fittings throughout the building with more cost effective LED alternatives - Issue of fixed term contracts to Teachers and Teaching Assistants at a lower cost to the academy trust than agency supply. - Continuing to work in close partnership with the Prince Regent Multi Academy Trust in order to obtain favorable discounts for resources and service level agreements such as Target Tracker, Data Technician, Photocopying and Printing, Data Protection Officer, EVERY data management system. - Continuing to work in close partnership with the Prince Regent Multi Academy Trust in order to share best practice in Teaching and Learning.